 TASTING NOTES FROM THE CURATOR

 Mahón-Menorca (simplified to Mahón), otherwise called Fomatge de Maó in Catalan, goes from soft to hard and ivory to yellow inside as it ages.
 It can be made from pasteurized or raw milk.
 Both have DO classification, but it is only the latter that is considered artisanal.
-Molded by hand and wrapped in cotton cloth, this cheese is cured from 21 to 150 days.
+Molded by hand and wrapped in cotton cloth, this cheese is cured for longer given the Extra Viejo label.
 It has a slight tang with undertones of butter and hazelnut.
 It gains its characteristic color and aroma from being rubbed with olive oil and pimenton paprika throughout the aging process.